Automated Provisioning – Everything You Need to Know

-Auto-Provisioning makes companies more Secure
+Automated Provisioning makes companies more Secure

 When an employee leaves a company, it becomes imperative for the business to immediately remove all their accounts and access.
 If a former employee has access to an organization’s system and data, it can be a huge security risk.

 Organizations that fail to provision and deprovision quickly can end up battling huge and crippling security breaches.
 For instance, a study has found that the average cost of a data breach in the US is $3.86 million per breach.
-Major data breaches can result in companies under performing in the market for years.
+Major data breaches can result in companies underperforming in the market for years.

-Auto-provisioning helps organizations keep their systems and data secure by ensuring that employees have access only to the applications that they need.
+Automated provisioning helps organizations keep their systems and data secure by ensuring that employees have access only to the applications that they need.
 Automated deprovisioning, on the other hand, helps them reduce security risk by ensuring that whenever an employee leaves, their access is automatically removed from all connected applications.

-How Auto Provisioning Works
+How Auto Provisioning Works?

-Using auto-provisioning, organizations can remotely set up their VoIP softphone systems across multiple locations.
+Using auto provisioning, organizations can remotely set up their VoIP softphone systems across multiple locations.
 They can do so in bulk and manage the system through an intuitive cloud phone service platform.

 Usually, after buying a VoIP softphone, organizations have to connect it to their network, locate its IP address and then navigate to the phone’s GUI from their web browser for the initial configuration.
 At this stage, they need to indicate the SIP server that the IP phone should connect to and provide other details.
 This is a long drawn process and is normally performed by a company’s IT team.